dimitriost1/realtime-typing-frontend/README.md

 # Instructions to run the project locally

+after you download the project run on the root folder the command: npm install

 to run the project run the following command in the root of the project: npm run dev